 Pulsed Measurement Capability of CMT VNAsApril 20, 2018

-Pulsed S-parameter measurements are important when testing a DUT at a higher power than it can handle without damage in the steady state, or when the normal operating mode of the DUT involves RF pulses.
+Pulsed S-parameter measurements, or pulsed measurements are important when testing a DUT at a higher power than it can handle without damage in the steady state, or when the normal operating mode of the DUT involves RF pulses.
 Examples include amplifier chips or circuits without their thermal packages and radar components or systems.